Review by Theresa Gehrig, Instruction Librarian What are the characteristics of a successful online student? ...READ MORE

 Mix in the need for global distribution for an organization such as City University of Seattle, and the issues surrounding e-text access and pricing are even more complex.
 CityU faculty and librarians are keenly interested in identifying ways to provide top-quality e-resources to its students who are studying and learning around the world.
 Which e-texts and e-resources best meet students’ needs, and which will they willingly adopt and use to expand their learning?
 Finding a single solution for e-texts, however, is not as easy as you might think.

-CityU’s School of Education recently completed an e-text pilot of its own with students at three sites using the Café Scribe and Courseload e-text platforms.
+CityU’s School of Education recently completed an e-text pilot of its own with students at three sites using the Café Scribe e-text platform.
 Students’ survey results are still being compiled as this post is written.
 We are also piloting the distribution of faculty desk-copies using the CourseSmart platform.
 Stay tuned for a summary of the lessons we’re learning from our students and faculty!

 YOU MIGHT ALSO BE INTERESTED IN...